 Hopewell Furnace National Historic Site: we have a wonderful relationship with the National Park Service that allows us to use their facilities at cheap clomid uk to host our Dutch Oven Gatherings.
 In exchange, our Dutch Oven Gatherings are a volunteer exhibit for visitors that showcases the use of cast iron pots for outdoor cooking.

 Times: Setup at 9 am, eat between noon and 1 pm, breakdown 3-4 pm.

 Where we meet: our Dutch Oven Gatherings are held at the south end of the park near Tenant House 3.

 Where to park: use Cement Brook Lane by the Nathan Care House on Route 345 to access the parking lot.
 The parking lot will be to your left before the gate.

-Setup and breakdown: due to the historical nature of the park, they ask us to have our vehicles parked in the lots by 9 am, so plan to arrive before that to unload.
+Setup and breakdown: park rangers will unlock the gate at 9 am so that we can unload.
+Due to the historical nature of the park, they ask us to have our vehicles parked in the lots shortly after, so plan to arrive by 9 am.
 Since we try not to bring our vehicles back to load until 3-4 pm, please plan on staying (we sit, relax, socialize, and digest all the wonderful food under our easy-ups).
 If you are unable to arrive early or stay, the parking lot is just a short walk from where we meet.

 Free and open to the public: there is no cost to participate in our monthly Dutch Oven Gatherings at Hopewell Furnace National Historic Site.
 There are no fees for parking and no fees to enter the park.
 Everyone is welcome to join us.